 The Interest Rate Conundrum

 Interest rates remain a pivotal area of focus, with mixed expectations about their future trajectory.
 While there’s apprehension about potential hikes, there’s also a growing sentiment that we might be nearing the peak.
 This uncertain interest rate landscape requires developers to engage in strategic financial planning more than ever.
-With mortgage advisors and agents noting an increase in first home buyers with pre-approvals, a moderate interest rate scenario could spur a notable uptick in market activity.
+With mortgage advisors and agents noting an increase in first-home buyers with pre-approvals, a moderate interest rate scenario could spur a notable uptick in market activity.

 Economic Indicators and Market Activity

 The economic backdrop has its complexities, with Stats NZ indicating a recession in the latter half of last year.
 Despite this, the housing market displays resilience, with early 2024 showing healthy year-on-year house price growth.
-This dynamism points to a stabilizing market, ripe for growth against the backdrop of increasing population and persistent housing shortages.
+This dynamism points to a stabilising market, ripe for growth against the backdrop of increasing population and persistent housing shortages.

 Regional Dynamics: A Diverse Story